Skip to content

 2. Agent completes -> result sent to Burst.Manager via :agent_done message

-3. All pipeline stages pass -> Burst.Manager calls Keeper.close_bead/3
+3. All pipeline stages pass -> Burst.Manager calls Keeper.close_quantum/3

-4. Stage fails -> bead stays open, failure logged as comment
+4. Stage fails -> quantum stays open, failure logged as comment